 Image

-Main | About | News | Galleries | Collection | Projects | Events | Contact | Links | Site Map
+About | News | Galleries | Collection | Our Equipment | Events | Contact | Links | Volunteer

 In service image of HEPC locomotive #46 Current condition of HEPC locomotive #46

-The Niagara Falls Railway Museum needs your help.
+The Niagara Railway Museum needs your help.
 In September 1920, the American Locomotive Company (Cooke Works) built an 0-4-0ST (0 lead wheels, 4 drive wheels, 0 trailing wheels, saddle tank) steam locomotive for use in the construction of the Sir Adam Beck Generating Station (Queenston-Chippawa Project).
 In 1922, the engine changed hands, as it has done many times over the years.

 Current condition of HEPC locomotive #46 Current condition of HEPC locomotive #46